-The MA(BS) degree can now be completed completely online.
+The MA(BS) degree can now be completed almost entirely online.
 Learn more about distance education at DTS.

 The MA(BS) provides a strong foundation for various kinds of Christian service.
 It is designed primarily for lay leaders who desire training for better ministry within their church or organization, and may also provide supplemental training for parachurch workers or support workers in mission agencies or churches.
 Those seeking preparation for vocational ministry should apply for one of the professional degree programs.